How to brush up your Wikipedia page

-Most people turn to Wikipedia when they want to learn about companies.
-Although it is not a corporate channel that you can own and manage as you like, you can still improve the contents of your Wikipedia company page and get it accepted by the Wiki community.
+People frequently turn to Wikipedia to learn about companies.
+Although it is not a corporate channel to own and manage as you like, you can still improve your Wikipedia company page and be accepted by the Wiki community.
 This is how you do it.

 Otto Giesenfeld, Senior Consultant and Wikipedia Expert at Comprend, shares his key recommendations for achieving a successful Wikipedia presence:

 1) Get accepted by the Wiki community

 The Wiki community often pays extra attention to articles related to companies, in order to make sure that Wikipedia is not used for advertising.
 So always be neutral, correct and humble.
 Be sure to follow the rule that requires you to disclose your relationship to the company.
 And remember: everything you do on Wikipedia is logged on your profile, so be professional at all times.